Skip to main content

 Performance review

-Against this backdrop, portfolio returns ranged from a loss of 0.1% for the Managed Passive 3 Portfolio to a loss of 1.3% for Managed Passive 10.
+Against this backdrop, portfolio returns ranged from 2.1% for the Managed Passive 3 to 4.5% for Managed Passive 10.

 The performance figures shown refer to past performance.
 Past performance is not a reliable indicator of future performance.